I am creeping out of the lady’s toilet at work with red puffy eyes and a handful of tissues.

 Ok so I am now telling him everything.
 All the stuff with Dan comes out, my fears of being a spinster and my wobbly bits.

 Oh God I have just told my senior manager I have wobbly bits that are getting bigger!

 Marcus is being sweet.
 He says that I am bound to find someone else and that I need to stay positive.

 Just asking him how his dating life is going.
 I think it’s fair that he gives me an update too.

+All the females in the office know Marcus is on the dating apps.
+He is so attractive for an older man.
 We all sit and talk about what we would do if someone like Marcus liked or winked at us on a dating app.
 The majority of single women in the office reckon they would wet themselves in shock and a small minority say that they would run out into the street screaming.

 Apparently there is someone he has his eye on but its complicated.
 There would have to be some changes in his life and he’s not sure whether that person feels the same way.

 I watch his lips move as he tells me about his feelings for this person.

+Walking back to the office.
+Marcus has left me as he has a meeting.
 As we parted in the corridor there was a weird silence between us.
 I can’t explain it but it was like he wanted to tell me something but couldn’t find the words.